CAT DAVISON

 “At its core, EduSpots is trying to model what community-led education looks like: what it means to truly place responsibility and funding in the hands of a mix of local teachers, community members and students, to advance their local educational opportunities, and build their own plans for their community's future.”

-Cat is highly aware of her positioning as a non-Ghanaian working in Ghana.
+Cat is highly aware of her position as a non-Ghanaian working in Ghana.
 EduSpots continuously reflects on the reproduction of power inequalities, ensuring all decisions relating to the local context are made by local community members, with over 60 percent of the 26-strong staff team bringing experience of being Catalysts in Spot communities.
 Over 100 flexible grants have been awarded to communities since 2016, driven by their own analysis of their needs and aspirations for the future.

 She is sometimes asked why EduSpots doesn’t simply work in schools.
 “The community education space has a very important role to play in advancing educational equity,” she says.
 “When I ask students accessing the Spots why we involve communities in education, they quickly explain the need for community support for students’ to stay in school in the Ghanaian context, the wealth of knowledge and skills the community bring, and the need for students to have learning support beyond the classroom setting to open up opportunities, especially where a high percentage of their parents may not have accessed formal education.”